apollo-ng/governess/governess-app/README.md

 :construction: Mobile-First Hybrid-Client WIP :construction:

-Based on Angular2/Ionic2 but since it's still early beta and many upstream angular modules aren't yet ng2/ts ready it will only serve as a conceptual kitchensink and client workflow optimizer while waiting for ng2 to get more crowd support.
+Based on Angular2/Ionic2, but since it's still early beta and many upstream angular modules aren't yet ng2/ts ready, it will serve as angular2/ionic learning ground, conceptual kitchensink and client workflow optimizer while waiting for ng2 release to settle for now.

+Many features have already been mocked and are currently in the process of implementation.

 ## Install